initmaks/initmaks.github.io/page/mobile_manipulation_course.md

 <h2>Tooling</h2>

 ![MoveIt](https://ros-planning.github.io/moveit_tutorials/_images/rviz_plugin_head.png)
-**MoveIt** {% sidenote 'MoveIt' '[https://moveit.ros.org/](https://moveit.ros.org/)' %} - the ROS library for planning and executing robot motions.
+[**MoveIt**](https://moveit.ros.org/)- the ROS library for planning and executing robot motions.
 It handles commands that plan the movement of the manipulator to the pose suggested by Dex-Net and executes the grasps and lift motions.

 <br>
 ![Dex-Net](../assets/img/mm/6.png)
-**Dex-Net** {% sidenote 'Dex-Net' '[https://berkeleyautomation.github.io/dex-net](https://berkeleyautomation.github.io/gqcnn/)' %} - a dataset of 3D objects, their simulated projection to RGB-D images and associated labels of possible grasps and their quality, which were derived mathematically from the underlying 3D model.
+[**Dex-Net**](https://berkeleyautomation.github.io/gqcnn/) - a dataset of 3D objects, their simulated projection to RGB-D images and associated labels of possible grasps and their quality, which were derived mathematically from the underlying 3D model.
 With the help of these images and ground truth, a CNN was trained to judge a proposed grasp’s quality, which is called the Grasp Quality (GQ) CNN.

 <br>
 ![GQ-CNN](../assets/img/mm/3.png)
-**GQ-CNN** {% sidenote 'GQ-CNN' '[https://berkeleyautomation.github.io/gqcnn/](https://berkeleyautomation.github.io/gqcnn/)' %} was used to find the best grasp orientation for a given object as seen by the robot, by randomly sampling antipodal points within the depth image, judging them with GQ-CNN and executing the best feasible one.
+[**GQ-CNN**](https://berkeleyautomation.github.io/gqcnn/) was used to find the best grasp orientation for a given object as seen by the robot, by randomly sampling antipodal points within the depth image, judging them with GQ-CNN and executing the best feasible one.
 We use this work by running their grasp planner to find the best approach to and grasp of the object on the table.

 <h2>Approach</h2>